ofiwg/libfabric/man/fi_av.3.md

   targets distributed applications on large fabrics and allows for highly-optimized storage of remote endpoint addressing.

+- *FI_AV_USER_ID*
+: Indicates that the user will be associating user-defined IDs with address vector.
+Specifying this flag during address vector creation allows providers to optimize the address vector accordingly.

+  If users require FI_AV_AUTH_KEY and FI_AV_USER_ID support, using the FI_AV_USER_ID flag per insert is not supported.

 ## fi_close

 The fi_close call is used to release all resources associated with an